Kroger Fulfillment Network Expands to Greater Nashville Region and Chicago Metro Area

-CINCINNATI, July 14, 2022 /PRNewswire/ — The Kroger Co.
-(NYSE: KR) America’s largest grocery retailer, today announced it will offer more Americans delivery through the addition of spoke facilities in Nashville, Tennessee and Maywood, Illinois.
+CINCINNATI, July 14, 2022 (PRNewswire) — Kroger Co.
+(NYSE: KR), America’s largest grocery retailer, today announced it will offer more American delivery through the addition of spoke facilities in Nashville, Tennessee, and Maywood, Illinois.
 Working in conjunction with nearby fulfillment centers, Kroger Delivery will now reach customers in Greater Nashville and the Chicago Metro Area.

 Local shoppers will also have access to the newly launched Boost by Kroger annual membership program.
-For either $59 or $99 per year, Boost provides customers with benefits like unlimited free delivery on orders of $35 or more and two Fuel Points for every $1 spent on groceries and general merchandise purchases through Delivery, Pickup and in-stores.
+For either $59 or $99 per year, Boost provides customers with benefits like unlimited free delivery on orders of $35 or more and two Fuel Points for every $1 spent on groceries and general merchandise purchases through delivery, pickup, and in-store.
 Kroger estimates the membership can save customers more than $1,000 per year on fuel and grocery delivery.

 The approximately 40,000-square-foot facility will work in conjunction with the Atlanta fulfillment center, increasing the network’s reach to customers up to 200 miles from the hub.
 The facility is located on Polk Avenue in Nashville, Tennessee.

 “Kroger is a household name that we are proud to have in Tennessee, and I thank this company for its decision to create more than 180 new jobs for Tennesseans,” said Tennessee Governor Bill Lee.
 “Our state’s central location and skilled workforce will ensure Kroger’s success in the years to come.”